cem2181/CMoore_MSTU5013/README.md

 Reading Garret's book on the Elements of User Experience was particularly helpful in terms of breaking down exactly what I was intending to do with the project and writing down all of the elements as suggested.

 - Know what you're building:
+	- For my individual work, I'm building a wayfinding application.
+It's intended purpose is to aid in getting people from one room to another within the building.
+It should be easy to navigate and intuiative for the sake of anyone using it.

+- Know what you're not building:
+	- This is neither a virtual tour or a total website.
+It is also not intended to replace in-person assistance.

+- Things the users say that they want:
+	- From coworkers:
+		- Common directional questions for heavy traffic areas
+		- Information on each of the rooms and the hours of departments
+		- Links to specific departments' websites on their pages
+		- TBC

+- Things the users `actually` want:
+	- A clear representation of the building
+	- Easy to navigate

+- Things the users don't know they want:
+	- Simplicity at its core

+I'm working toward incorporating each of these elements into the main design and keep each space with data using RIOT.